eth-sri/soltix/README.md

    2. [Internal compiler error bug](https://github.com/ethereum/solidity/issues/5130): This bug results in an internal compiler error in various solc versions.
 The bug was fixed in version 0.5.1.

-Optimization-related errors have been observed with some [test cases](https://gist.github.com/nweller/f571897ee44a5ada6fd2300e39007edf) on `solc 0.5.0+commit.1d4f565a.Emscripten.clang`.
+Optimization-related errors have been observed with some test cases ([1](https://gist.github.com/nweller/08856dccf3cfc7b6883e45c8b92d96a6), [2](https://gist.github.com/nweller/f571897ee44a5ada6fd2300e39007edf)) on `solc 0.5.0+commit.1d4f565a.Emscripten.clang`.
 These have not been analyzed in detail, as they no longer occur with more recent versions.

 ## 2. Ganache-cli bugs